rogeriochaves/blog/source/_posts/2022-01-04-pragmatic-pragmatic-programmer.md

 Thanks for reading!
 [Follow me on Twitter](https://twitter.com/_rchaves_), and drop a message there if you disagree or want to discuss about any of the points.

+---

+*Addendum 1: The version of the book I have and this blogpost is based on is the 20th Anniversary Edition, not the classic one.*

+*Addendum 2: The article came out very harsh, so I need to clarify that I do in fact think The Pragmatic Programmer is a very valuable book for beginner developers, but not advanced as I hoped so.
+This made me want to write this blogpost, to express what I actually wanted to read, the book I wish existed.*

 ## Comments

 {% blockquote @yourusername https://optional-link.com %}